 of plan sponsors say they've conducted a reenrollment during the past three years

-In late 2016, AB' defined contribution team conducted a web-based survey of over 1,000 plan sponsors.
-The survey's respondents had roughly equal representation from all plan sizes across the full universe of DC plans.
-So, the survey doesn't necessarily reflect the status quo for overall DC assets, which are more heavily weighted to the largest plans (referred to here as "institutional" plans).
+AB' defined contribution team conducted a web-based survey of over 1,000 plan sponsors in its latest biennial research study.
+The survey's respondents had roughly equal representation from all plan sizes across the full universe of DC plans, but we purposefully skewed the concentration of plans in this survey to the large/institutional size plan category.

 Here is a breakdown of respondents by plan size: